 Plockton sits on the edge of a sheltered bay in Loch Carron, possibly the most beautiful village to visit in Scotland.

-Often referred to as the ‘Jewel of the Highlands’, a string of attractive stone houses line the harbour front.
+Often referred to as the ‘Jewel of the Highlands’, a string of attractive stone houses lines the harbour front.
+From here, you can see beautiful landscapes, including coral beaches, tiny islands, and castled hills, that stretch into the distance.

 The harbour is often packed with visiting yachts, locals taking tourists out to sea, the seals, and adventurers heading out on kayaks.
 End the day in one of the atmospheric pubs or try the fresh fish on the seafront.